staubtornado/tornado-bot/README.md

 ## How do I install TornadoBot?
  1. [Download the latest release](https://github.com/staubtornado/tornado-bot/releases) or clone the repository if you want to use the development version.
- 3. Install Python 3.10
+ 2. Install the newest Python 3.10
- 4. Install all the dependencies
+ 3. Install all the dependencies
     - pip install -r requirements.txt
     - install ffmpeg
- 5. Create a bot in the discord developer portal
+ 4. Create a bot in the discord developer portal
- 6. Create an application in the Spotify developer portal
+ 5. Create an application in the Spotify developer portal
- 7. Create a `.env` file in `./data/config` and paste in the following information:
+ 6. Create a `.env` file in `./data/config` and paste in the following information:

     #####

-        DISCORD_BOT_TOKEN = your token from the discord developer portal SPOTIFY_CLIENT_ID = client id from the Spotify developer portal SPOTIFY_CLIENT_SECRET = client secret from the Spotify developer portal
+        DISCORD_BOT_TOKEN = your token from the discord developer portal SPOTIFY_CLIENT_ID = client id from the Spotify developer portal SPOTIFY_CLIENT_SECRET = client secret from the Spotify developer portal LYRICS_FIND_ACCESS_TOKEN = token for the lyricsfind API
- 8. Save your `.env` file
+ 7. Save your `.env` file
- 9. Run the bot with `main.py` file in the root directory
+ 8. Run the bot with `main.py` or (Recommended) `start.bat` if you are on Windows.

 ---